jozefg/blog/posts/2015-08-26-type-in-type.md

     4. russell-not-in-russell : not(member(Russell; Russell))
     ⊢ void

-Now let's invert on that `s : Russell`, we want to use it to conclude that `¬ (s ∈ s)` holds since that will give us `¬ (R ∈ R)`.
+Now let's invert on the hypothesis that `s : Russell`; we want to use it to conclude that `¬ (s ∈ s)` holds since that will give us `¬ (R ∈ R)`.

 ``` jonprl